IGS/gEAR/docs/setup.new_server.notes.md

 `sudo apt install r-base`

+Please consult `setup_notes_r_rpy2.md` for packages to install in order to install requisite R packages

 ### RabbitMQ

 Not necessary if you want projectR to run in the Apache environment or do not want to setup the RabbitMQ messaging service (configurable in gear.ini)